Portland Trail Blazers vs. Dallas Mavericks Game Preview

 How to watch on TV: Root Sports Plus, NBA League Pass

-Mavericks injuries: Maxi Kleber (out), Dorian Finney-Smith (out), Josh Green (out), Christian Wood (out)
+Mavericks injuries: Maxi Kleber (out), Dorian Finney-Smith (out), Josh Green (out), Christian Wood (day-to-day), Tim Hardaway Jr. (day-to-day)

 SBN Affiliate: Mavs Moneyball